panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_x-ray/step00_simple_lambda_tracing/README.md

 ## Introduction

-In this example, we are going to create a simple lambda function and Invoke it from aws lambda console so our Lambda function send trace data to X-Ray, and X-Ray processes the data to generate a service map and searchable trace summaries.
+In this Step, we are going to create a simple lambda function and Invoke it from aws lambda console so our Lambda function send trace data to X-Ray, and X-Ray processes the data to generate a service map and searchable trace summaries.

 ## Step 1